microsoft/GraphEngine/README.md

 sudo apt install g++ cmake libssl-dev
 ```

-Install [.NET SDK x64 6.0][dotnet-download] and run:
+Install [.NET SDK x64 6.0][dotnet6-on-ubuntu20-04] and run:

 ```shell
 bash tools/build.sh
 ```

-The build script has been tested on Ubuntu 20.04.
+The build script has been tested on Ubuntu 20.04 with g++ 9.4.0.

 ### Using the built packages

-Nuget packages will be built as `build/GraphEngine**._version_.nupkg`.
+You can find the built nuget packages `build/GraphEngine**._version_.nupkg` in the `build/` folder.
 The folder `build/` will be registered as a local NuGet repository and the local package cache for
 `GraphEngine.Core` will be cleared.
-After the packages are built, run `dotnet restore` to use the newly built package.
+After the packages are built, run `dotnet restore` to use the newly built packages.

 ### Running your first Graph Engine app